truenas/documentation/content/SCALEUIReference/Datasets/SnapshotsScreens.md

 Do not roll back until all desired data and snapshots are backed up.
 {{< /hint >}}
 There are three **Stop Rollback if Snapshot Exists** radio button options that impose safety levels on the rollback operation.
-When the safety check finds additional snapshots that are directly related to the dataset you are rolling back it cancels the rollback.
+When the safety check finds additional snapshots directly related to the dataset you are rolling back it cancels the rollback.

 {{< trueimage src="/images/SCALE/Datasets/DatasetRollbackFromSnapshotWindow.png" alt="Rollback from Snapshot" id="Rollback from Snapshot" >}}